ivoleitao/shadertoy_api/README.md

 ## Introduction

-Provides a definition of the contracts and entities needed to create a dart client to the Shadertoy API.
+Provides a definition of the contracts and entities needed to create a dart client to Shadertoy.

-The contracts defined in this library allow the creation of clients to the:
+The contracts defined in this library allow the creation of clients to:
-* **Shadertoy REST API**, which as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse the shaders currently available with `public+api` privacy settings.
+* **Shadertoy Client API**, which as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse shaders available with `public+api` privacy settings.
 Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
 To start using this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page and the client implementation should support providing it at the time of the construction
-* **Shadertoy Site API**, provides access to the same methods as the previous API but adds more data namely users, playlists, shader comments and website media.
-Not that The shaders returned by this API should are not constrained by the `public+api` privacy settings.
-With that said, the client implementation should support the usage of a suitable user and password providing sign in and out methods or, in alternative, anonymous access.
+* **Shadertoy Extended Client API**, provides access to the same methods as the previous API but adds more data namely users, playlists, shader comments and website media.
+Note that the shaders returned by this API are not constrained by the `public+api` privacy settings.

-Finally, this library defines contracts supporting the creation of data stores thus providing a way to work offline with the downloaded shaders instead of hitting the REST or Site APIs
+Finally, this library defines contracts supporting the creation of data stores through the **Shadertoy Store API** thus providing a way to work offline with the downloaded shaders instead of hitting the client or extended client APIs

 ## Capabilities

 This package provides a number of operations through two types of clients:

-**REST API**
+**Base Client API**

 * `Find shader` by id
-* `Find shaders` from a list of id's
+* `Find shaders` by a list of id's
-* `Query shaders by term`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
-All the query results are paginated.
+* `Query shaders` by term, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
+All the query results are paginated through the `from` and `num` parameters
 * `Find all shader ids`
-* `Find shaders ids by term`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
-All the query results are paginated.
+* `Query shader ids` by term, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
+All the query results are paginated through the `from` and `num` parameters

-**Site API**
+**Extended Client API**

-All the REST API features plus the following:
+All the Base API features plus the following available on a extended interface API:
-* `Login`
-* `Logout`
 * `Find user` by id
-* `Find shaders by user id`
 * `Query shaders by user id`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
-All the query results are paginated as well.
+All the query results are paginated through the `from` and `num` parameters
+* `Query shaders by user id`, tags and sort them by *name*, *likes*, *views*, *newness* and by *hotness* (proportional to popularity and inversely proportional to lifetime).
+All the query results are paginated through the `from` and `num` parameters
+* `Find all shader ids by user id`
 * `Find comments` by shader id
 * `Find playlist` by id.
 * `Query shaders by playlist id`.
-All the query results are paginated.
+All the query results are paginated through the `from` and `num` parameters
 * `Query shader ids by playlist id`.
-All the query results are paginated.
+All the query results are paginated through the `from` and `num` parameters
-* `Download preview`, i.e. the the shader thumbnails
-* `Download media`, any other media provided by the Shadertoy website

 **Store API**

-All the REST and Site API features except `login`, `logout`, `download preview` and `download media` plus the following:
+All the base and extended client API features plus the following:
 * `Save user`
-* `Find account by id`
-* `Query account` by name, type and system
-* `Save account`
+* `Save users`
 * `Save shader`
+* `Save shaders`
 * `Save shader comments`
 * `Save playlist`
+* `Save playlist shaders`

 ## Getting Started